-Federal Regulations, 49 CFR 383.51, carry strict penalties for holders of Commercial Drivers Licenses who commit certain traffic violations.
+Federal Regulations, 49 CFR 383.51, carry strict penalties for holders of Commercial Driver Licenses who commit certain traffic violations.
 For example, if you receive a citation for “excessive speeding,” which is defined as speeding in excess of 15 miles per hour over the speed limit, it will be counted against you as a serious traffic violation (STV).
 However, in order for this to affect your CDL, the speeding violation must have been committed while you were operating a CDL vehicle.

-A Reckless Driving, Careless Driving, Negligent Operation or Operating so as to Endanger conviction will result in a 60-day suspension of your Class D, passenger car, license in Massachusetts regardless of whether the offense was committed in a passenger car or CDL vehicle.
+A Reckless Driving, Careless Driving, Negligent Operation, or Operating so as to Endanger conviction will result in a 60-day suspension of your Class D passenger car, license in Massachusetts, regardless of whether the offense was committed in a passenger car or CDL vehicle.

 Another example of stricter penalties for CDL drivers is the .04 blood alcohol limit.
 Under both state and federal law, a CDL holder who operates a CDL vehicle with a BAC of .04 or above will result in an automatic CDL revocation or disqualification.
-This penalty can be imposed whether the driver is on or off duty, so long as the driver was operating a CDL vehicle, such as a tractor trailer unit, at the time of the violation.
+This penalty can be imposed whether the driver is on or off duty, so long as the driver was operating a CDL vehicle, such as a tractor-trailer unit, at the time of the violation.
 The blood alcohol limit for drivers of non-CDL vehicles is .08.

-If you depend on a Commercial Drivers License to earn a living, you should take the steps necessary to protect your livelihood by driving carefully, being aware of what could cause a CDL disqualification, and assert your appellate rights when necessary.
+If you depend on a Commercial Drivers License to earn a living, you should take the steps necessary to protect your livelihood by driving carefully, being aware of what could cause a CDL disqualification, and asserting your appellate rights when necessary.